ladjs/superagent/Readme.md

 **npm (for browserify)** is handled via the `package.json` `browser` field which allows users to install SuperAgent via npm, reference it from their browser code with `require('superagent')`, and then build their own application bundle via `browserify`, which will use `lib/client.js` as the SuperAgent entrypoint.

 **bower** is configured via the `bower.json` file.
-Bower installs files directly from git/github without any transformation.
+Bower installs files directly from git/github without any transformation, so you *must* use Browserify or Webpack (or use npm).

 ## License